-Clare Milledge is an artist and academic.
-She completed her Doctor of Philosophy The Artist-Shaman and “The Gift of Sight at Sydney College of the Arts, the University of Sydney in 2013.
+Milledge completed her Doctor of Philosophy at Sydney College of the Arts, the University of Sydney in 2013.
 Part of her candidacy (2008) was spent at the Universität der Künste, Berlin.
-She has also studied at the Statens Kunst Akademi in Oslo (2006) and is actively engaged with Norwegian contemporary art.
+She completed her Honours year (also administered by Sydney College of the Arts) at the Statenskunst Akademi in Oslo (2006) and maintains an active engagement with Norwegian contemporary art.